Vikrammel/office-hours-online/README.md

 # OfficeHoursOnline (Oho)
-### Video chat with drawing/writing with a single student professor and classroom viewing by Mike Hamilton, Colin Maher, Vikram Melkote
+### Office hours student queuing video chat application using the Google login API, TokBox API by Mike Hamilton, Colin Maher, Vikram Melkote

 ## About

 A single site page where users can connect to a professor's room and queue up in the order they arrived in the room.

-site layout: professor's camera is visible in one part of the part at all times.
-A single student's camera is next to the professor's at any given time, and the professor / student can close the chat so that the student's camera is no longer visible to the room and they are moved the the back of the queue.
+Site layout: professor's camera is visible in one part of the part at all times.
+A single student's camera is next to the professor's at any given time (student at the front of the queue).
+Other students can only subscribe to their streams until they are at the beginning of the queue.
 They are removed from this queue if they disconnect from the server.

-The rest of the page is a canvas visible to the room which the professor can write on in one color and the student who's camera is visible can write on in another color.
+Didn't get to: The rest of the page is a canvas visible to the room which the professor can write on in one color and the student who's camera is visible can write on in another color.

 ## Setup